arturkuchynski/ecom/README.md

 This project is a prototype of real-world bookstore solution powered by Django 2.

-### Using MoSCoW method of development prioritization of the dev state of the project, I define project requirements for myself as follows:
+### According to [MoSCoW](https://en.wikipedia.org/wiki/MoSCoW_method) method of development prioritization, the following list of project features was written:

 ### Must have
 - [x] Bookstore Models Hierarchy